Gravity of Earth

 In SI units, this acceleration is expressed in metres per second squared (in symbols, m/s^{2} or m·s^{−2}) or equivalently in newtons per kilogram (N/kg or N·kg^{−1}).
 Near Earth's surface, the acceleration due to gravity, accurate to 2 significant figures, is 9.8 m/s2.
 This means that, ignoring the effects of air resistance, the vertical component of velocity of an object falling freely will increase in the downwards direction by about 9.8 m/s every second.

 The precise strength of Earth's gravity varies with location.
 The conventional value for standard gravity is by definition, originally adopted by the CGPM in 1901.
 This quantity is denoted variously as g_{n}, g_{e}, g_{0}, or simply g (which is also used for the variable local value).

 The weight of an object on Earth's surface is the downwards force on that object, given by Newton's second law of motion, or F = m a (force = mass × acceleration).
 Gravitational acceleration contributes to the total gravity acceleration, but other factors, such as the rotation of Earth, also contribute, and, therefore, affect the weight of the object.
 Gravity does not normally include the gravitational pull of the Moon and Sun, which are accounted for in terms of tidal effects.

-Variation in magnitude
+Magnitude

 A non-rotating perfect sphere of uniform mass density, or whose density varies solely with distance from the centre (spherical symmetry), would produce a gravitational field of uniform magnitude at all points on its surface.
 The Earth is rotating and is also not spherically symmetric; rather, it is slightly flatter at the poles while bulging at the Equator: an oblate spheroid.
 There are consequently slight deviations in the magnitude of gravity across its surface.

 Gravity on the Earth's surface varies by around 0.7%, from 9.7639 m/s^{2} on the Nevado Huascarán mountain in Peru to 9.8337 m/s^{2} at the surface of the Arctic Ocean.
 In large cities, it ranges from 9.7806 m/s^{2 } in Kuala Lumpur, Mexico City, and Singapore to 9.825 m/s^{2} in Oslo and Helsinki.